lcs-twu/AuthServicesExample/README.md

 ### Testing Sign-In with Google

- - Important: When using a Mac with Apple Silicon (M1 chip and later) you will need to [open Xcode using Rosetta][21] in order to compile this project.
-This is required because the Sign-In with Google framework still contains some Intel-specific code.
-To open Xcode with Rosetta, you can enable the necessary setting using the Get Info inspector: select Xcode in the Finder, then from the toolbar, choose File > Get Info (⌘I).

-1. Google Sign-In can now be tested using the iOS simulator – choose an appropriate run destination.
+1. Google Sign-In can be tested using the iOS simulator – choose an appropriate run destination.

+* Callout(Note):
     Since a custom URL scheme has been defined, a paid Apple developer account, or developer privileges within an organizational Apple Developer program, are required to deploy to an actual device.

 2. In the toolbar, click Run, or choose Product > Run (⌘R).

 ## Cloud Data Storage